scala/scala-lang/blog/_posts/2018-06-04-scalac-profiling.md

 On every stack trace, you have also the information about the timing.
 The unit of time is microseconds.
 So one million μs is one second.
-We use microseconds because flamegraphs cannot display decimal values and we want to lose as litle time precision as possible.
+We use microseconds because flamegraphs cannot display decimal values and we want to lose as little time precision as possible.

 Beware that an implicit search may not appear in the flamegraph even if it's performed by `scalac`.
 There could be implicit searches that are so fast to